 Your Rights With Respect To Your Personal Information

-You can access, update and correct your account information and any information in your profile by visiting the online career portal, navigating to the “Options” dropdown and then selecting “Edit Profile.”
+You can access, update and correct your account information and any information in your profile by visiting the online career portal and clicking on “Update Your Profile.”

 Right To Object: Applicable law may provide you with the right to object to the processing of your personal information based solely on Hyland’s legitimate interests.
 If you do object in these circumstances, Hyland will stop processing your personal information unless there is an overriding, compelling reason to continue the processing or the processing is necessary to establish, pursue or defend legal claims.